RobertSzefler/summercamp2015/dbapi_kata.rst

 Task 1: Lone persons
 --------------------

-Write a python script that lists the names of persons that don't have friends.
+Write a python script that lists the names of persons that don't have friends, in alphabetic order.

 Tips: